Adding Fractions Calculator

 \$\frac{2}{1}\$ – \$\frac{1}{3}\$ = \$\frac{6}{3}\$ – \$\frac{1}{3}\$

-Solving this problem by following the algorithm for fractions with the same denominator, we get:
+Solving this problem using the method for fractions with the same denominator, we subtract the numerators:

 \$\frac{2}{1}\$ – \$\frac{1}{3}\$ = \$\frac{6}{3}\$ – \$\frac{1}{3}\$ = \$\frac{6 – 1}{3}\$ = \$\frac{5}{3}\$